• Skip to primary navigation

 Seasoned Baked Gourd Plated

 I like to make a big batch and then use the leftovers to make this Roasted Squash Salad with Apple Cider Vinaigrette for lunch the next day!
-You could even substitute this butternut squash for the sweet potatoes on my Roasted Sweet Potato Kale Salad.
+You could even substitute this butternut squash for the sweet potatoes on my Roasted Sweet Potato Kale Salad, or use it as a side for some pork chops with cream of mushroom soup!

 Cinnamon and nutmeg are fabulous on butternut squash but try a pinch of pumpkin pie spice to change it up!
 This recipe uses cinnamon and fresh, chopped herbs for a flavor boost.